mjcj31/Basic-GUI-Calculator/README.md

 Used Tkinter to create a basic GUI calculator

-To utilize the Tkinter GUI package just use
+To utilize the Tkinter GUI package just use `from tkinter import *`

-'''from tkinter import *'''